grindsa/acme2certifier/docs/install_docker_apache_django.md

 In case you would like to enable ssl-support in acme2certifer please place a file acme2certifier.pem on the volume.
 This file must contain the following certificate data in pem format:
 - the private key
 - the end-entity certificate
 - intermediate CA certificates, sorted from leaf to root.
-The root-ca should not be included for security reasons.
+The root CA certificate should not be included for security reasons.

 ```
 -----BEGIN RSA PRIVATE KEY-----